 August 9th of last year we posted an article on the return of Sebastian Flute to the world of archery kit.
 In collaboration with Korean company GK Archery, Seb released 4 risers and associated limbs.
 This was under the brand name of Sebastian Flute, not SF.
 In that article (you can read it here) we surmised that Win&Win still held rights to the SF logo but Seb was free to use his full name as you can’t copyright someone’s name.
 Well, we just got proof …

 Win&Win have released a range of SF branded equipment including 2 risers, 2 sets of limbs, a sight, clicker, button, rest, a full stabilization system and 2 different arrows!
-The catalogue of the kit can be found at the following link ….
+Recent adverts have shown the words “Super Feel” under the SF logo.
+Not sure if this is the new brand title or just some advertising malarkey.
+The catalogue of the kit can be found at the following link …

 If you look at the above address, you’ll notice that the catalogue pdf is stored in the WNS folder with a WNS prefix.
 There is also prominent placement of the SF range on the WNS webpage … see here.
 This is logical as when the SF brand was terminated in 2017, all of the kit was rebranded WNS.
 However the SF brand was discontinued and rebranded for good reasons.
 Companies do not spend money on rebranding exercises for nothing.
 So what are these reasons?